kamil-beker/advent-of-code/meditations/day01.rst

       Iterate over inventories.
       Sum its elements.
       Push sum to array.
-      Sort array of sums in descending order.
+      Partially sort array of sums in descending order.
       Sum three top-most elements.

 Which translates to following code: